-The bill provides if a proposed power plant site is located on land classified as agricultural in the last 5 years, the electric utility must submit the Ten-Year Site Plan, currently sent to the PSC, to the county commission of the county in which the proposed site is located.
-It requires the county commission to follow the same process and procedure as the PSC, evaluating the plan and deciding whether the plan is suitable or unsuitable.
-The county must then provide the PSC with its findings; It states land owned or leased by an electric utility which may also contain a solar energy system and is used for any other agriculture use must be classified by the property appraiser as agricultural; It requires an electric utility to offer first right of refusal of the development rights (via a less than fee simple acquisition) to the State of Florida for any land acquired, offered for sale, or transferred by the utility, which was classified as agricultural lands within five years before the date of acquisition; It broadens the Department of Agriculture's authority to regulate electric vehicle charging stations, expanding the definition of a charging station and giving broader enforcement powers to the Department.
+The bill requires an electric utility to offer the Department of Agriculture first right of refusal for fee simple acquisition for any land offered for sale or transferred by the utility, which was classified as agricultural lands within five years before the date of acquisition by the utility.
+It provides a retroactive date of January 1, 2009.
+It broadens the Department of Agriculture's authority to regulate electric vehicle charging stations, expanding the definition of a charging station and giving broader enforcement powers to the Department.
 The bill provides an effective date of July 1, 2025.

-SB 700: Agriculture; Appropriations Committee on Agriculture, Environment & General
+SB 700: Appropriations Committee on Agriculture, Environment & General Government; Fiscal

-Government; Fiscal Policy
+Policy